and Center Street

 The theme for parade entries should be based on America’s Freedom Festival mission statement, “To celebrate, teach, honor, and strengthen the traditional American values of God, family, freedom and country”.
 Please submit application online.
 See link the upper right corner of this page.

 Starting June 1, reserved bleacher seats for the Grand Parade may be purchased at the Utah Valley Convention and Visitors Bureau.
-Tickets are $7.00 each and UVCVB will only be accepting cash and credit cards.
+Tickets are $7.00 each and UVCVB will only be accepting cash only.
 The offices of the Utah Valley Convention and Visitors Bureau are located at 220 West Center Street, Provo, UT 84601.
 For directions or other information call (801) 851 -2100.

 Spectators may “stake out” their claim to a spot along University Avenue no earlier than July 3, at 3:00pm per Provo City Ordinance.
 All other portions of the parade route can not be claimed or reserved until July 4, at 5:00am.

 This includes trying to “reserve or occupy, or attempt to claim, reserve or occupy, either in person or by the placement of ropes, tents, chairs, sleeping bags, blankets, or other devices or barriers, any public property as a position for observing [the] public parade” (SECTION 9.14.220).

 Handicap parking is available on a first-come, first-serve basis at the church located at 150 E. 200 S. in Provo.
 Vehicles must enter the parking lot from 200 South.
 There is limited reserved handicap seating.
 Parking and reserved seating must be occupied before 9:00am.

 All motor vehicles located on the parade route must be moved prior to 8:00pm on July 3, 2014 or “shall be considered a public nuisance and may be towed from the public street”.